 - macroalgae—multicellular or large colonial algae

 - gymnosperms—plants that have seeds but don’t have flowers.
-This is a historical category that is still in common use and worthwhile to be aware of.
-It is an example of a grouping based on the lack of a particular characteristic, which generally is not phylogenetically sound.
+This is an historical category that is still in common use and worthwhile to be aware of.
+It is an example of a grouping based on the lack of a particular characteristic, something that is not generally phylogenetically sound.
 Other examples of artificial groups based on what they lack are:

 - prokaryotes—cells without nuclei